FreesideHull/hullblogs.com/README.md

  - `feed_uri`: The URL of your Atom or RSS feed.

 Editing `feeds.json` is easy.
 You can even do it right in your web browser: <https://github.com/FreesideHull/hullblogs.com/edit/main/feeds.json>.

+Once done, you can then [open a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to get your blog added.

 ## But I don't have a blog!